Planning Examples

 What we did:

 The sale stopped being a single transaction and became a coordinated transition.
 Tax, income, and estate decisions were aligned before the closing rather than scrambled together afterward.
-That coordination was the difference between a sale that funded retirement and a sale that funded a tax bill.

 Executive Navigating Equity Compensation